Develop a strategy for charitable donations

 - They feel they owe something to the community

-- To fulfil religious obligations or beliefs
+- To fulfill religious obligations or beliefs

 - To get an income tax credit.

 According to the most recent National Survey of Giving, Volunteering and Participating, 78% of Canadians make direct financial donations.
 The average donation is dropping and last report shows that the average donation per year is about $200 per person.

 Where does the money go?

 Almost half of all the donations went to religious organizations.
 20% of all donations went to health organizations, 10% went to social service organizations and the rest was spread among fundraising, philanthropy and volunteerism organizations.

 There are a number of ways to give to a charity.